gauthamchettiar/gauthamchettiar.github.io/content/posts/2022-02-23-features-that-define-python-p2/index.md

 release_year["Toy Story"]  # -> 1995
 release_year["Shark Tale"]  # -> None
 ```
 First argument "lambda: None" of defaultdict() will set the default value as "None".
-This can be set to any arbritrary value instead.
+This can be set to any arbitrary value instead.

 Using {{<newtabref  href="https://pythonexamples.org/python-dictionary-get/" title="get()">}} method to define a default value on access.
 ```python